 The second final in the European Swimming Championships in Vienna yesterday (August 18) produced a new world record.

-The second final in the European Swimming Championships in Vienna yesterday (August 18) produced a new world record.
+Background: The second final in the European Swimming Championships in Vienna yesterday (August 18) produced a new world record.
 East Germany's Ulrike Tauber set the new world mark in the Women's 200 metres individual medley.

 Her time of two minutes 18.97 seconds convincingly smashed the existing record of two minutes 2.51 seconds, set by East German teammate Andrea Huebner at last year's World Championships.